HArt11/taskmanager/README.md

 - I would like to update my project and mark off when complete.
 - I would like to link my saved projects to their source url.
+- I would like to be able to see just my knitting projects, or from a specific category.

 <br><br>